Vermont Rental Lease Agreement Templates (6)

 Landlord’s Duties

-1. Ensure the rental and premises are safe, clean, and livable.
-Additionally, the property should fully comply with all applicable health, housing, and building codes/regulations, and
+1. Keep the rental and premises safe, clean, and livable.
+The property should fully comply with all applicable health, housing, and building codes and regulations.

 2. Provide tenants with heat and water, unless the rental is for summer occupancy only or is a hunting camp.